Appendix L: Scramble Competition Guidelines

 Other Scramble formats

-- In a Florida Scramble the player whose shot is selected does not play the next shot.
+- In a Florida Scramble the player whose shot is selected stands aside and does not play the next shot.

 - In a Texas Shamble all play from the teeing area on each hole and one of the tee shots is selected.
 All the team members play their second shots from that spot and continue playing their own ball in AM-AM format.